 Last year, in February, three of the world’s greatest freeskiers, Reine Barkered, Aurelien Ducroz and Jackie Paaso, went to Björkliden to see the northern lights and do some skiing.
-I called up Reine to ask how their trip went.
+I called Reine to ask how their trip went.
 And some other stuff too.

 – Yeah, it’s a bit like that.
-I watch a lot of movies as relaxation, you know, when the weather’s bad or when I’m travelling long distances.
+I watch a lot of movies for relaxation, you know, when the weather’s bad or when I’m travelling long distances.
 There’s still time for coffee and steel edges.

 – So, anything else going on?
 Are you riding the Freeride World Tour again?